The Water Regulation Advisory Scheme (WRAS) has compiled a list of the most complained about plumbers in the UK.

 Despite there being more than 7,000 complaints lodged to UK councils in the last two years, only 12 fines were issued.

-Cardiff County Council topped the list of the councils to receive the most complaints about plumbers in the UK.
+Buckinghamshire and Surrey County Council – the nation’s richest county – topped the list of the councils to receive the most complaints about plumbers in the UK.

-While the South East of England had hundreds of complaints across Kent, Essex and Hertfordshire, which all made the top ten.
+The South East of England had hundreds of complaints across Kent, Essex and Hertfordshire, which all made the top ten, whilst South Lanarkshire had the most complaints in Scotland..

 Julie Spinks, managing director of WRAS, said: “Consumers are experiencing problems with plumbers up and down the country.
 Whilst it’s encouraging to see that so many are using their right to complain about bad tradesmen, it’s worrying that so many have felt the need to.